noahbliss/mortar/docs/proxmox-install.md

 # Full Disk Encryption and Boot Stack Protection - Mortar + Proxmox

 ## Warning:
-New versions of Proxmox, specifically the kernel over 5.15 have an issue which breaks compatibility with Mortar.
-You can use the vanilla Debian kernel instead, however, you will need to ensure it remains the default through upgrades.
-You may also experience loss of functionality vs. the Proxmox kernel.
-We have reported this issue on the Proxmox Forums and unfortunately have not gotten any traction.
+Some versions of the Proxmox kernel have a signing issue which makes them incompatible with Mortar.
+The impacted kernel versions start with 5.15.83-1-pve and stretch up to and include 6.2.16-7-pve.
+Do not use these kernel version with Mortar.
+As of the time of writing, the latest PVE kernel is 6.5 and does work.
+More details about this issue can be found on the Proxmox Wiki page [here](https://pve.proxmox.com/wiki/Secure_Boot_Setup).

 ## Prerequisites:
  - TPM Module (2.0 preferred, 1.2 also supported)